Trump’s Returning Budget Office Director Has Big Plans

 The OMB’s director is crucial to ensuring that each executive agency is coordinated behind the president’s economic and political goals, playing a role in finances and regulations enacted by executive agencies.

-Vought is soon to reprise the role, in which he served during Trump’s first administration after Mick Mulvaney, his predecessor, was named Trump’s chief of staff.
+Vought is soon to reprise the role, which he filled during Trump’s first administration after Mick Mulvaney, his predecessor, was named Trump’s chief of staff.

-Trump said that Vought would “dismantle the Deep State and end weaponized government.”
+Trump wrote that Vought would “dismantle the Deep State and end weaponized government.”

-While implementing his ideas could represent a political earthquake for Washington, they align broadly with decades of conservative proposals and complaints: cutting spending and regulations, reducing the power of the bureaucracy, and returning power to states and local communities.
+While implementing his ideas could represent a political earthquake for Washington, they align broadly with decades of conservative proposals: cutting spending and regulations, reducing the power of the bureaucracy, and returning power to states and local communities.

 Here’s what to know about the nominee’s plans.